-"Equal number of Democrats, Republicans, others" is misleading because it does not inform voters or potential petition signers that the initiative would over-empower Republicans, the smallest of the three major blocks of voters while "others" would be wholly unrepresented.
+"Equal number of Democrats, Republicans, others" is misleading because it does not inform voters or potential petition signers that the initiative would over-empower Republicans, the smallest of the three major blocks of voters while "others" would be under-represented or wholly unrepresented.
 As with IP 5, this initiative would create a proportional imbalance.
 With IP 5, that imbalance related to rural and urban representation; here, the imbalance relates to party (and non-party) affiliation.
-The proportional imbalance in commission representation created by a redistricting initiative must be conveyed in the caption (and throughout the ballot title).
+The proportional imbalance in commission representation created by a redistricting initiative must be conveyed in caption (and all sections of the ballot title).
 Fletchall I, 365 Or at 108.
-The third clause fails to do so.

-"Equal" also is inappropriate because "[t]he word is not neutral, but rather has a normative component."
+"Equal" also is inappropriate because "[t]he word \ \ \ is not neutral, but rather has a normative component."
 Fletchall I, 365 Or at 108.
 "Equal" is defined as "FAIR, JUST."
 Webster's Third New Int'l Dictionary 766 (unabridged ed 2002).
 As such, the word "equal" is "likely to prejudice voters" to favor the initiative.
 Fletchall, 365 Or at 108.
 Readers of the certified caption likely would be astounded to learn that the initiative proposes a commission that would be the antithesis of proportional representation, which many voters and potential petition signers would consider neither "fair" nor "just."

-"Equal number of others" is misleading.
-"Others" apparently is intended to encompass nonaffiliated voters, as well as voters registered with minor political parties.
-But representation will not be "equal" as between nonaffiliated voters and members of the Constitution, Independent, Libertarian, Pacific Green, Progressive and Working Parties.
-Because there are more minor political parties than "other" commission seats, some will have no representation whatsoever.
-And, under the initiative, unaffiliated voters or voters from one minor political party could occupy four commission seats.
+"Equal number of \ \ \ others" is misleading.
+"Others" apparently is intended to encompass unaffiliated voters, as well as voters registered with minor political parties.
+But representation will not be "equal" as between unaffiliated voters and members of the Constitution, Independent, Libertarian, Pacific Green, Progressive and Working Parties.
+With "others" limited to four commission seats, some minor political parties will have no representation whatsoever.
+And, under the initiative, unaffiliated voters or voters from one minor political party could occupy all four of the "other" commission seats.
 Some "others" - based on political affiliation - will be shut out of the commission entirely.
-Yet, a reader reasonably would conclude from the draft caption that "others" will have an "equal" voice on the commission.
+Yet, a reader reasonably would conclude from the certified caption that "others" will have an "equal" voice on the commission.

-"Equal number of others" also is inaccurate.
+"Equal number of \ \ \ others" also is inaccurate.
 As discussed above, the initiative excludes many registered voters from participation on the commission, such as younger Oregonians, recently naturalized Oregonians and newer Oregon residents.
+IP 58, § 6(3)(b).
 The initiative also excludes individuals who actively have participated in political processes, their relatives and "cohabitating members."
-Those individuals will have no representation on the commission.
+IP 58, § 6(3)(c).
 As to those Oregon citizens, representation is not just unequal, it is nonexistent.